 What makes waste hazardous?
 Not all hazardous waste is generated at an industrial plant.
 In fact, many of us generate household hazardous waste on a regular basis.
 According to the EPA “leftover household products that contain corrosive, toxic, ignitable or reactive ingredients are considered to be household hazardous waste (HHW).
-Products, such as paints, cleaners, oils, batteries and pesticides that contain potentially hazardous ingredients require special care when you dispose of them.”
-Also considered HHW are automotive products (oil, antifreeze, batteries, etc.), medicines, cosmetics and items such as photo developing chemicals, adhesives and art supplies.
-Improper disposal of such products can have dire consequences not only for the environment but it could also pose a threat to human health (EPA).
+Products, such as paints, cleaners, oils, batteries, and pesticides that contain potentially hazardous ingredients require special care when you dispose of them.”
+Also considered HHW are automotive products (oil, antifreeze, batteries, etc.), medicines, cosmetics, and items such as photo-developing chemicals, adhesives, and art supplies.
+Improper disposal of such products can have dire consequences not only for the environment but could also pose a threat to human health (EPA).

 - “Baking Soda can be used as a mild abrasive cleaner and is an alternative to silica-based scouring products” recyclespot.org

 - “Vinegar is used as an all-purpose cleaner, hard surface cleaner, and glass cleaner.
 It is an alternative to ammonia-based cleaners and other corrosive products” recyclespot.org